Getting Around Gainesville

 Car

-Getting around by car is probably the most common option.
-The benefits of having your own car are obvious.
-Keep in mind that driving to school is rarely convenient; you’ll likely park in the commuter lot and catch a bus or make a hike to class.
-And, naturally, they sell more parking decals than spots, so peak hours mean that all that time saved might be lost as soon as you get to campus.
-Just two suggestions… drive the speed limit and don't try to pass any busses.
-The Gainesville Police Department doesn’t issue warnings.
+Getting around by car is probably the most common option, and the benefits of having your own car are obvious—groceries, road trips, late-night runs, and independence.
+However, driving to school is rarely convenient.
+You'll likely park in the commuter lot and catch a bus or make the hike to class.
+And naturally, they sell more parking decals than spots, so peak hours can erase the time you thought you'd save.

 « Return to Relocation Guide